alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * A [NAS](https://www.alibabacloud.com/product/nas) to let multiple ECS instances to share a common file storage system;
 * An external [database](https://www.alibabacloud.com/product/apsaradb-for-rds-postgresql).

 As you can see the complexity can quickly increase.
-Tools such as [Packer](https://www.packer.io/) (machine image builder), [Terraform](https://www.terraform.io/) (infrastructure as code software) or [Chef](https://www.chef.io/) / [Puppet](https://puppet.com/) / [Ansible](https://www.ansible.com/) / [SaltStack](https://www.saltstack.com/)
-(configuration management) can greatly help managing it: they require an initial investment but allow organizations
+Tools such as [Packer](https://www.packer.io/) (virtual machine image builder), [Terraform](https://www.terraform.io/) (infrastructure as code software) or [Chef](https://www.chef.io/) / [Puppet](https://puppet.com/) / [Ansible](https://www.ansible.com/) / [SaltStack](https://www.saltstack.com/) (configuration management) can greatly help managing it: they require an initial investment but allow organizations